 The scheduled weekday activities are shown below.
-In addition to activities shown in the weekly schedules the House Officer will be allocated to clinical activities and non-clinical activities as well as two hours of protected training time.
+In addition to these activities the House Officer will be allocated to clinical activities and non-clinical activities as well as two hours of protected training time.
 The timetabling of these sessions may be subject to change.

 Monday Tuesday Wednesday Thursday Friday

 a.m.
-08:30 Handover 08:30am Handover 08:30am - Handover 08:30am Handover 08:30am Handover
+08:30 Handover 08:30am 08:30am - 08:30am 08:30am

+Handover Handover Handover Handover

 p.m.

-1400 - House Officer Teaching
+1400 - House

+Officer Teaching